gameblabla/mednafen-gcw/release/Readme.txt

 ===========================
 Mednafen GCW0
 ===========================
-Version 1.1 r2 (Fixed version)
+Version 1.2
 Port by gameblabla

 Here is a port of Mednafen for GCW0.
-It has most of the cores Mednafen has available.

-With Mednafen, you can play games on the following platforms :

-- Neo Pocket Color/Mono,
-- NES/Famicom Disk,
-- PSX (slow)
-- Megadrive
-- Snes (based on bsnes so it's slow)
-- PC-FX (slow)
-- Master System/Game Gear
-- Game Boy
-- Game Boy Advance
-- PC-Engine, Supergrafx (Pretty fast)
-- Wonderswan (Accurate but slower than Gameblabla's Oswan)

-The PSX core is released as a separate OPK due to technical reasons.
-In Gmenu, it is shown as Mednafen PSX.
+Only cores for PC Engine (CD), NEC PC-FX, and GB/GBA/NES/LYNX are included as separates OPKs.
+For other cores, you should use the other emulators available on the platform instead.
+(Mednafen's cores are accurate and way too slow)

 ================
 CONTROLS
 ================

-Each core had their input optimised for the GCW0.
-(With the exception of the stick not being used, stay used for new updates)

 Exit 				: Select + X
 Configure Controls 	: Start  + X

 ================
 INSTALLATION